 - Gives details about Post Compact monitoring.
 Under the PCP, the State Chancellery is responsible for on-going monitoring of a small set of indicators.
 The data themselves will be collected by various involved entities, while the State Chancellery will be responsible for collating and verifying the data.
 The Indicator Documentation Table in Annex 1 provides a detailed definition of each indicator, unit of measurement, source of data, responsible entity, and frequency of reporting. - Discusses Post Compact reporting requirements and other obligations.
 In accordance with the Post Compact M&E Plan, the State Chancellery is responsible for developing and submitting an Annual Summary Report.
 The report will include, amongst other things, the small set of monitoring indicators mentioned above.
 Additionally, the Post Compact obligations include permitting any authorized MCC representative to conduct assessments, review, evaluate or audit and inspect activities funded by MCC, and providing documentation as may be requested from time to time by MCC. - Provides information about Post Compact evaluation, including independent evaluation resources.
 In addition to Post Compact monitoring, MCC will be managing and publishing final evaluations after the Compact.
 MCC will contract independent evaluators to conduct final evaluations of all Compact activities.
-The State Chancellery is responsible for organizing and facilitating the presentations of the findings of the final evaluations as well as for spreading these results through local media and posting them on selected governmental web pages1.
+The State Chancellery is responsible for organizing and facilitating the presentations of the findings of the final evaluations as well as for spreading these results through local media and posting them on selected governmental web pages 1.
 Section 3.2 provides a summary of surveys and evaluations.

 The Post Compact M&E Plan is a collaborative effort developed by MCA, the designated representative at the State Chancellery and MCC.
-The Post Compact M&E Plan is elaborated with the support and input from MCC's Economist, key stakeholders, including MCA leadership and MCA Project/Activity leads, the MCC Resident Country Mission, and others within MCC, such as Environmental and Social Assessment (ESA) and Gender and Social Inclusion (GSI) leads.
+The Post Compact M&E Plan is elaborated with the support and input from MCC's relevant experts, key stakeholders, including MCA leadership and MCA Project/Activity leads, the MCC Resident Country Mission, and others within MCC, such as Environmental and Social Assessment (ESA) and Gender and Social Inclusion (GSI) leads.
+The Post Compact M&E Plan should be jointly agreed to by MCC and the designated representative.
+The agreed upon Post Compact M&E Plan should be made public by posting it on MCC's and the country's websites.

-1 MCA-Moldova web page will be functional until end 2016.
+&lt;sup>1 MCA-Moldova web page will be functional until end 2016.